theme-next/theme-next.org/source/docs/theme-settings/index.md

 ### Tagcloud

 By default, NexT has setted font color and size for tagcloud.
-You can customize them, just seet related values in  {% label primary@theme config file %}:
+You can customize them, just set related values in  {% label primary@theme config file %}:

    ```yml next/_config.yml
    tagcloud: